cmu-sei/rangerai/docs/index.md

     ![Crucible Logo](assets/crucible-icon-c-alpha.svg)
     Ranger runs alongside the SEI's **Crucible Framework**, a modular system for creating and managing virtual environments for training and exercises.
 Find more on [Crucible's source code](https://github.com/cmu-sei/crucible) and [Crucible Docs](https://cmu-sei.github.io/crucible/).

+    Ranger is also designed to drive GHOSTS NPC agents in simulating all manner of user behavior in your range.
+Learn more about [GHOSTS](https://github.com/cmu-sei/GHOSTS/).

 ## Why We Built Ranger

 Cyber ranges are awesome, but let’s face it, they can be difficult to manage.
 Scenario setup is tedious.
 Injecting new events takes a human.
 Exercises feel like plays stuck in rehearsal: Scripted, brittle, and already a bit outdated the moment they run.